-Our undergraduate program combines interdisciplinary perspectives of crime and justice with the breadth of knowledge that comes with a liberal arts curriculum.
+Our bachelor’s degree program is offered both on campus and online, combining interdisciplinary perspectives of crime and justice with the breadth of knowledge that comes with a liberal arts curriculum.

 Majoring in criminal justice will provide personal and professional growth through engaged and experiential learning opportunities.
 When you graduate, you'll be prepared to act as an informed and skilled agent of justice, who combines critical thinking and analytical skills with empirical evidence to accurately assess our crime problem and evaluate justice problems, policies, programs and solutions.